tzrikka/revchat/README.md

 - `/revchat opt-in` - opt into being added to PR channels and receiving DMs
 - `/revchat opt-out` - opt out of being added to PR channels and receiving DMs
 - `/revchat reminders at <time in 12h/24h format>` - on weekdays, using your timezone
-- `/revchat status` - show your current PR states, as an author and reviewer
+- `/revchat status` - show your current PR states, both as an author and a reviewer

 More commands inside PR channels: